Lettuce nutritional value includes a rich source of flavonoids and folate.

 It improves the taste, the digestibility and the absorption of the phytonutrient fraction.

-In short, make your own.
+In short make your own.
 Or just dribble olive oil and freshly-squeezed lemon juice over your salad.

-"Iceberg is also pretty low in antioxidants like lutein and zeaxanthin, which are present in higher concentrations in many other leafy greens and play an important role in eye health."
+"Iceberg is also pretty low in antioxidants like lutein and zeaxanthin which are present in higher concentrations in many other leafy greens; and play an important role in eye health."

-So, what is the nutritional value of lettuce?
+So what is the nutritional value of lettuce?
 First of all it provides fibre, so necessary for a happy colon.
-The gut needs bulk, and if you eat only refined food, most of which is absorbed, then there's nothing left for the alimentary canal to work on.
+The gut needs bulk and if you eat only refined food, most of which is absorbed, then there's nothing left for the alimentary canal to work on.
 The result is constipation, a very serious malady that contributes greatly to colorectal tumours.
 Eat your organic green salads on a daily basis or suffer the consequences.

-If you are looking for protein, carbohydrate or fat, then look elsewhere.
-The value of lettuce is in the fibre, its piquant flavour, and the micronutrients.
+If you are looking for protein, carbohydrate or fat then look elsewhere.
+The value of lettuce is in the fibre, its piquant flavour and the micronutrients.

-You need to eat two cups of lettuce, just to get one gram of protein, for example; and it's no different with the carbs and fats.
+You need to eat two cups of lettuce just to get one gram of protein, for example; and it's no different with the carbs and fats.

-Nevertheless, we have nine lettuce colours each and every day.
+Nevertheless we have nine lettuce colours each and every day.

 It's a matter of regular plantings if you want sufficient lettuce nutritional value.

-And lastly, my favourite, this curly leafed red variety; the darker colours have greater lettuce nutritional value.
+And lastly, my favourite, this curly-leafed red variety; the darker colours have greater lettuce nutritional value.

-You could do it too if you want to take no drugs, and hope to live to a zestful eighty plus, with all your marbles intact.
-It can be done, but it takes some determination to turn the damn television off and get into the garden!
+You could do it too if you want to take no drugs and hope to live to a zestful eighty plus, with all your marbles intact.
+It can be done but it takes some determination to turn the damn television off and get into the garden!

 Now add some parsley pesto and you have a delicious, wholesome meal.

-Nutritious choice foods make no apology for themselves; they are the way to keep out of the clutches of doctors and the DC, too, to a certain extent.
+Nutritious choice foods make no apology for themselves; they are the way to keep out of the clutches of doctors and the DC too, to a certain extent.
 If you are tired of taking so many drugs then it's time to start on the green food kick; understanding the lettuce nutritional value is as good a place as any to start.

 Notice the homemade hummus in the centre, together with the feta cheese; they make up the protein.
 The fats come with a mixture of fresh lemon juice and olive oil that's dribbled over the whole salad.

 The lettuce makes up the base of most salads and that's fine as long as there are other colours.
-As one wag said, "if you don't eat choice foods, just where are you planning to live?"
+As one wag asked, "if you don't eat choice foods, just where are you planning to live?"

 Of course lettuce nutritional value is just one small part of wellness; the kaempferol and tumour prevention alone make it a winner.